-This Command Overview is intended to provide you with a better understanding of how our department is organized.
-We want to be a transparent organization; I believe that transparency will help us to build trust and respect with you, the public we serve.
-Trust is critical if we are to work together to keep this city safe, and we cannot be successful without your support.
-Please do not hesitate to call upon us if we can be of assistance.
+My intent of this Command Overview is to provide you with a better understanding of how our department is organized, how the organization is structured, and who within the command staff is responsible for specific areas; both jurisdictional and investigative.
+We want to be a transparent organization that fosters relationships that build trust, because trust is a critical component of our ability to work together to keep this city safe.
+We cannot be successful without your support.

-Art Acevedo Chief of Police
+Troy Finner Chief of Police

-KEY CONTACTS TELEPHONE
+KEY CONTACTS

 Chief of Staff Office of the Chief Lt.
-George Mixon 713-308-1600 George.Mixon@
+Hector Garica 713-308-1600 Hector.Garcia@